Personal Family Budget

 The U.S. spends billions of dollars a year on imported oil.
 That money could be kept here at home to consume American-made fuels instead, with money left over for investment, savings or buying goods and services that would increase economic activity and create jobs.

-What’s more, as consumers demand greater access to cleaner, cheaper, American-made fuels, the necessary build-out of the distribution system to bring those products to market will create millions more new jobs.
+What’s more, as consumers demand greater access to cleaner, cheaper, American-made fuels, the necessary build-out of the distribution system to bring those products to market will create millions more new jobs right here in America.